RiRah123/Personal-Website/Update.md

 - Make a cleaner preloader with your name and logo
 - Have a animated svg for front page
 - Add Experience section with timeline
-- Add more projects to project sections
+- Add more projects to project sections and revamp its layout
 - Custom cursor
 - Slow down scrolling up and down
 - Register a .com domain